isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-remove-oil-stains-from-wall-paint/index.md

 - Wear hand gloves when applying ammonium solution, Trisodium Phosphate, baking soda, and white vinegar  these oil stain remover irritates the skin on contact or causes a burning sensation.
 Though the effect may be mild, prolonged usage burns the melanin.
 - Store these products away from pets and children.
 When swallowed, they cause stomach upset, vomiting, burn, and may lead to death if not attended in 24 hours.
 - Dispose remained solution after cleaning oil stains  you can drain them in a sink or waste pit.
 The procedure of each of the above oil stain removers may vary slightly.
-However, there are basic steps that must be followed, �and which apply to either of them.
+However, there are basic steps that must be followed, and which apply to either of them.
 These include:
 1. Blow dirt over the stained area to improve oil stain removers action time  avoid touching the stain or pre-wiping the stained area before application.
 Such actions lead to the spread of oil stains in other areas instead.
 2. Carry out the stained areas drop experiment to ascertain whether the compound you are about to use with work effectively without affecting the wall paint coating or primary surface material.
 3. Consider applying a large amount over dry stain than wet oil stain during application  allow quenching time too.